 Compensation in Dram Shop Liability Cases

-Just like in other types of motor vehicle collision and drunk driving claims, you are entitled to seek compensation for your damages in North Carolina Dram Shop liability cases.
+Just like in other types of motor vehicle collision and drunk driving claims, you are entitled to seek compensation in North Carolina Dram Shop liability cases.
 In many instances, it can be difficult to collect the compensation you are due from an impaired driver.
 This may be because the drunk driver’s insurance policy limit is not high enough, and/or because he or she does not have the necessary assets to afford your rightful settlement or verdict.
 Many North Carolina automobile insurance policies have limits as low as $30,000.

 - Emergency medical transportation.